Shandong, China

 With sites sacred to Confucian and Daoist followers there is much to appreciate in the scenic beauty of the Shandong mountains.

-Mount Tai is revered not only by Daoists but also Buddhist and Confucians with many shrines dotted over it.
+Mount Tai is revered not only by Daoists bu also Buddhist and Confucians with many shrines dotted over it.
 It is a UNESCO world heritage site.
 It is said to have been formed when the Eight Immortals fought the Sea dragon.
 As Mount Tai is considered the most sacred of Chinese mountains many visitors scale its heights.
 They follow in the footsteps of Chinese Emperors and even Chairman Mao.
-Emperor Wudi of the Han dynasty was one of the first Emperors to make sacrifices here.
-The Emperor would make two sacrifices to Earth and two to Heaven, reporting his achievements of office and praying for heavenly favor.
+It was Emperor Wudi of the Han dynasty who was one of the first Emperors to climb the mountain and make sacrifices there.
+An emperor would make two sacrifices to Earth and two to Heaven, reporting his achievements of office and praying for heavenly favor.
 Jade tablets were buried inscribed with his accomplishments.
 A famous stone inscription is of the Buddhist Diamond Sutra.
 Traditionally the mountain was held to be the location of a tribunal that judges the deeds of the living and the dead.
-In many towns all over China sacred stones are said to have come from Mount Tai with the power to ward off evil.
+In many towns all over China sacred stones are said to have come from Mount Tai ➚ with the power to ward off evil.
 Over the centuries poets such as Li Bai have been inspired by the mountain.

 Qufu

 Qufu has a set of temples to mark the birthplace of Confucius.
-These are large and lavish, indeed comparable to the Forbidden City in Beijing, underlining how important Confucianism has been throughout China's long history.
+These are large and lavish, indeed comparable to the Forbidden City in Beijing, underlining how important Confucius has been throughout China's long history.
 The temple at Qufu has 53 ornamental gateways and many halls.
-It was visited by hundreds of Emperors from the Han dynasty down to the last Qing dynasty.
+It was visited by hundreds of emperors from the Han dynasty down to the last Qing dynasty.
 There are many fine courtyard buildings within the temple complex, where wealthy landowners have bequeathed land in Confucius' memory.
-The Confucian Woods holds monuments to members of the Kong family down the centuries.
+In the surrounding wood there are monuments to members of the Kong family down the centuries.
 Inscribed stone slabs (steles) are there in their thousands documenting ancient life in China.
 The Kong family who are direct descendents of the sage, now in their 83rd generation, claim the longest family tree in the world.
 Confucius' great hero the Duke of Zhou has a temple close by.
-Nearby is the only pyramidal tomb in China - to the legendary emperor Shao Hao .
+Nearby also is the only pyramidal tomb in China - to the legendary emperor Shao Hao ➚.
 Mencius who was Confucius' great supporter and regarded as China's second sage (rather like Plato to Socrates) was born at Zoucheng and there are more modest memorials to him there.

 Qingdao

 Qingdao retains some of its German heritage, the world famous Qingdao (Tsingtao WG) beer brewed here used German know-how.
-As well as German style beer you can eat German pastries and breads.
+As well as the beer you can eat German pastries and breads.
 Qingdao means blue-green island and it remained a small fishing village for many centuries.
-Cool ocean currents keep the climate cool and it attracts tourists who wish to escape the inland summer heat.
-There is a park here commemorating the revolutionary writer Lu Xun.
+Cool ocean currents keep the climate cool and it attracts many tourists who wish to escape the inland summer heat.
+There is a park here commemorating the revolutionary writer Lu Xun who stayed here.

-Mount Lao 3,716 feet [1,133 meters] is near Qingdao, and although less visited than Taishan, is equally impressive.
-The largest temple is Taiqinggong dating from the Song dynasty with over a hundred buildings in the complex.
-Laoshan's clear waters are considered an essential ingredient of Qingdao beer .
+Mount Lao ➚ 3,716 feet [1,133 meters] is near Qingdao, and although less visited than Taishan, is equally impressive.
+The largest temple is Taiqinggong ➚ dating from the Song dynasty with over a hundred buildings in the complex.
+Laoshan's clear waters are considered the essential ingredient of Qingdao beer ➚.

 Elsewhere in Shandong

-Jinan is an ancient city on an important north-south route that crosses the Yellow River; it has many natural springs.
+Jinan is an ancient city on an important north-south route that crosses the Yellow River; it has many famous springs but some of these have now dried up.
 It became a foreign enclave in 1906 with a railway link to Qingdao.
-It was famous for its springs but some of these have now dried up.
 Zibo is now a center for large scale coal mining.
 Xiaolipu is a village with one of the oldest standing domestic building - from the Han dynasty two thousand years ago.

-Penglai Pavilion on the northern side of the peninsula is one of the Four Great Towers of China.
+Penglai Pavilion ➚ on the northern side of the peninsula is one of the Four Great Towers of China.
 It is considered to be the home of the Eight Immortals of the Daoist tradition.
-Yantai to its east, sometimes known as ‘Chefoo’, is an attractive fishing port with sandy beaches.
-Close to Qufu at nearby Zoucheng is the birthplace of the second sage of Confucianism: Mencius.
+Yantai ➚ to its east, used to be known as ‘Chefoo’, is an attractive fishing port with sandy beaches.
+Close to Qufu at nearby Zoucheng ➚ is the birthplace of the second sage of Confucianism: Mencius.

 Weihai is another coastal resort.
 It was briefly a British colonial territory from 1902-30 to act as a naval base to defend the sea route to Tianjin and Beijing.
 At a time of upheaval in China it proved a quiet and peaceful backwater.
 It is now a prosperous port.